openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the RP has not pre-registered and has to dynamically register with the Self-Issued OP, the registration mechanism depends on whether the Self-Issued OP Request is signed or not.

-When the Self-Issued OP request is not signed, all registration parameters MUST be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
+When the Self-Issued OP request is not signed, all client metadata parameters MUST be passed using client metadata parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
 In this case, `client_id` MUST equal `redirect_uri`.

 When the Self-Issued OP request is signed, the public key to verify the signature is obtained by resolving Relying Party's `client_id`.
-Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata SHOULD be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
+Depending on the Relying Party Metadata Resolution Method used, the rest of the RP parameter SHOULD be included either in the `client_metadata` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
 In this case, `client_id` MUST NOT equal `redirect_uri`.

-`registration` parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
-If `registration` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.
+`client_metadata` parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
+If `client_metadata` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

 Note that in Self-Issued OP protocol flow, no registration response is returned.
-A successful authentication response implicitly indicates that the registration parameters were accepted.
+A successful authentication response implicitly indicates that the client metadata parameters were accepted.

-### Relying Party Registration Parameter {#rp-registration-parameter}
+### Relying Party client metadata parameter {#rp-registration-parameter}

 OpenID Connect defines the following negotiation parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic Client Registration:

-* `registration`
+* `client_metadata`
   * OPTIONAL.
-This parameter enables RP Registration Metadata to be passed in a single, self-contained parameter.
-The value is a JSON object containing RP Registration Metadata values.
-The registration parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object (which ends up being form-urlencoded when passed as an OAuth parameter).
+This parameter enables RP parameter to be passed in a single, self-contained parameter.
+The value is a JSON object containing RP parameter values.
+The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object (which ends up being form-urlencoded when passed as an OAuth parameter).
 When used in a Request Object value, per Section 6.1, the JSON object is used as the value of the registration member.

-* `registration_uri`
+* `client_metadata_uri`
   * OPTIONAL.
-This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
+This parameter enables RP parameter to be passed by reference, rather than by value.
 The `request_uri` value is a URL using the https scheme referencing a resource containing RP Negotiation Metadata values.
-The contents of the resource referenced by the URL MUST be a RP Registration Metadata Object.
-The scheme used in the `registration_uri` value MUST be https.
+The contents of the resource referenced by the URL MUST be a RP parameter Object.
+The scheme used in the `client_metadata_uri` value MUST be https.
 The `request_uri` value MUST be reachable by the Self-Issued OP and SHOULD be reachable by the RP.
-This parameter is used identically to the request parameter, other than that the Relying Party registration metadata value is retrieved from the resource at the specified URL.
+This parameter is used identically to the request parameter, other than that the Relying Party parameter value is retrieved from the resource at the specified URL.

 If one of these parameters is used, the other MUST NOT be used in the same request.

 RP Negotiation metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

-Metadata parameters should preferably be sent by reference as a URI using `registration_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `registration` parameter.
+Metadata parameters should preferably be sent by reference as a URI using `client_metadata_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `client_metadata` parameter.

-`registration` and `registration_uri` parameters SHOULD NOT be used when the OP is not a Self-Issued OP.
+`client_metadata` and `client_metadata_uri` parameters SHOULD NOT be used when the OP is not a Self-Issued OP.

 The following is a non-normative example of an **unsigned** same-device request when the RP is not pre-registered with the Self-Issued OP.
 HTTP 302 redirect request by the RP triggers the User Agent to make an Authentication Request to the Self-Issued OP (with line wraps within values for display purposes only):